The Neoliberal Theory of Economic Development

 Neoliberalism insists that developing countries remove obstacles to free market capitalism and allow capitalism to generate development.
 The argument is that, if allowed to work freely, capitalism will generate wealth which will trickle down to everyone.

 Another way of putting this is that neoliberals believe that private enterprise, or companies should take the lead in development.
-They believe that if governments promote a business friendly environment that encourages companies to invest and produce, then this will lead to exports which will encourage free trade.
-So encouraging ‘free’ trade is a central neoliberal strategy for development
+They believe that if governments promote a business-friendly environment that encourages companies to invest and produce, then this will lead to exports which will encourage free trade.
+So encouraging ‘free’ trade is a central neoliberal strategy for development.

 The policies proposed are those that were first tried in Chile in the 1970s, then in Britain in the 1980s under Thatcher.
 They include:

-1. Fewer protections for workers and the environment – For the former this means doing things like scrapping minimum wages, permanent contracts.
+• Fewer protections for workers and the environment – For the former this means doing things like scrapping minimum wages, permanent contracts.
 This also means allowing companies the freedom to increasingly hire ‘flexible workers’ on short-term contracts.

-1. Cutting taxes – so the state plays less of a role in the economy
+• Cutting taxes – so the state plays less of a role in the economy

 Neoliberalism and Structural Adjustment Programmes

-Overall Criticisms of Neoliberalism12
+Criticisms of Neoliberalism

 Global Development Revision Notes